Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Benchmark Circuits

-\textbf{Comparison with Decamouflaging Benchmarks.} Prior SAT-based decamouflaging studies typically considered partial camouflage, in which only a small fraction of gates is hidden.
-For example, El Massad et al.~\cite{el2015integrated} followed the setting of \cite{rajendran2013security}, camouflaging fewer than 10\% of the gates in large ISCAS circuits and modeling each camouflaged gate with two or three possible identities.
+\textbf{Comparison with Decamouflaging Benchmarks.} \fixed{\reviewnotemulti{\ref{ra:improvement}, \ref{rb:weaknesses}}Prior SAT-based decamouflaging studies typically considered partial camouflage, in which only a small fraction of gates is hidden.
+For example, El Massad et al.~\cite{el2015integrated} followed the setting of \cite{rajendran2013security}, camouflaging fewer than 10\% of the gates in large ISCAS circuits and modeling each camouflaged gate with two or three possible types.
 Their largest evaluated configuration corresponds to a search space of approximately $3^{350}$.
-In contrast, our benchmarks include circuits with up to 768 gates, where every gate may realize any of sixteen two-input Boolean functions, yielding an effective search space on the order of $16^{768}$.
-Gate count alone is not a complete indicator of recovery difficulty across these settings.
-Even moderate-sized circuits under our GH model can induce substantially larger uncertainty than much larger circuits subject to partial camouflage.
+In contrast, our benchmarks include circuits with up to 768 gates, in which every gate may realize any of sixteen two-input Boolean functions, yielding an effective search space on the order of $16^{768}$.} \fixed{These observations suggest that gate count alone is not a sufficient indicator of recovery difficulty across these settings.
+Even moderate-sized circuits under our gate-hiding model can induce substantially larger uncertainty than much larger circuits subject to partial camouflage.}